Pet Care Home

-Abyssinian Satin Guinea Pig
+Abyssinian Guinea Pig, Guinea Pig Pictures

 You may think the Abyssinian Guinea Pig is having a 'bad hair day', but it is the unique coat that makes this guinea pig stand out!